Skip to main content

 Custom Image Loader

 In this how-to guide we will show you how to create a custom image loader.
+You should be familiar with the following core concepts:

 Introduction

 Cornerstone DOES NOT deal with image loading.
 It delegates image loading to Image Loaders.
-Cornerstone team have developed commonly used image loaders (CornerstoneWADOImageLoader for loading images from wado-compliant dicom servers using wado-rs or wado-uri, CornerstoneWebImageLoader to load web images such as PNG and JPEG and cornerstone-nifti-image-loader for loading NIFTI images).
+Cornerstone team have developed commonly used image loaders (CornerstoneDICOMImageLoader for loading images from wado-compliant dicom servers using wado-rs or wado-uri, CornerstoneWebImageLoader to load web images such as PNG and JPEG and cornerstone-nifti-image-loader for loading NIFTI images).
 However, you might ask yourself:

 How